What Is an Alcohol Allergy?

-You may be more likely to have an intolerance to alcohol or allergic symptoms if:
+You may be more likely to have an intolerance to alcohol or allergic symptoms if you:

-- You’re allergic to grains or have other food allergies
+- Are allergic to grains or have other food allergies

-Be careful drinking while you’re taking a medication.
-Check with your doctor to see if it’s OK to mix the two.
+If you’re taking medication, check with your doctor to see if it’s OK to drink alcohol while you take it.

 If you think alcohol is causing your reactions, talk to your doctor.
-To find out what’s going on, she will:
+To find out what’s going on, they may do the following:

 - Ask you about your family history.
 Much like allergies, alcohol intolerance can be passed down in families.
-She’ll ask if you have other relatives who have similar problems when they drink.
+Your doctor will ask if you have other relatives who have similar problems when they drink.

 - Ask you about your symptoms